crabnebula-dev/tauri-fuzz/README.md

     - backend/frontend communication
     - configuration

-- Specialized / White Box / Mutation based?
+- Specialized / Grey Box / Mutation based
 - LibAFL choice of tools
   - more customization for Tauri
   - long-term taint tracking analysis

-### Open Questions

-- How can we find the correct function symbols (mangling/no_mangling)?
-- How can we observe filesystem changes?
-- How can we observe network requests?

 ## Step to fuzz the commands of a Tauri app

-- Turn the Tauri app into a lib
+1. Turn the Tauri app into a lib
   - Add a `src-tauri/src/lib.rs` file in the Tauri app
   - Turn Tauri commands visibility to `pub`
   - Allow public re-export of Tauri commands by adding in the `lib.rs` file
     - `pub mod file_where_commands_are`
     - `pub use file_where_commands_are::*`
-- Import the Tauri application as a crate in your Cargo file
+2. Import the Tauri application as a crate in your Cargo file
-- Code `InvokePayload` creation specific to each Tauri command
+3. Code `InvokePayload` creation specific to each Tauri command
   - examples are `crate::tauri_fuzz_tools::payload_for_tauri_cmd_2` and
     `fuzzer::tauri_fuzz_tools::payload_for_tauri_cmd_1`
-- Change the harness in `crate::fuzzer::in_process()` function
+4. Change the harness in `crate::fuzzer::in_process()` function
   - use your payload creation function you just wrote